Rosoku-Jima (Candle Island) ローソク島

-The icon of the Oki Islands is a candle in the sea
+The icon of Dogo Island is a candle in the sea

-Candle Rock is a narrow spire of rock in the Sea of Japan rising more than 20 meters vertically out of the waters about 500 meters off the coast of Dogo, the largest of the Oki Islands.
+Candle Island, or Rosoku-jima, is a narrow spire of rock in the Sea of Japan rising more than 20 meters vertically out of the waters about 500 meters off the coast of Dogo, the largest of the Oki Islands.
 As the sun sets and aligns such that it is resting on top of the rock, it looks just like a candle.

-Candle Rock, like Dogo Island and the Oki Island archipelago, is mostly made of volcanic rock: steep, craggy, and strangely shaped
+Candle Island, like Dogo Island and the Oki Island archipelago, is mostly made of volcanic rock: steep, craggy, and strangely shaped

 The archipelago boasts more than 180 islands, most of which are uninhabited